ShizuVoice/qna-bot/README.md

  A Discord bot that is used for online class as a simple online "test paper" and a moderation bot.

  The true purpose for this bot is to use for school that doesn't have school website infrastructure.
-But simple and easy to manage test paper bot.
+But simple and easy to manage test paper bot with the use of [Discord](https://www.discord.com) as the platform.

  Bot is still in development at this moment.